khaled-zaattor/dentist/README.md

 ## Frontend (React + Tailwind)

-The frontend is a very small example that loads React and Tailwind from CDNs.
-Open `frontend/index.html` in a browser while the backend is running to see the list of patients returned by the API.
+The frontend loads React and Tailwind from CDNs.
+After starting the backend server, open the following files in a browser:

+- `frontend/patients.html` — manage patients
+- `frontend/doctors.html` — manage doctors

 ## Notes

 This repo contains only a minimal skeleton to demonstrate the stack.
-More models, controllers and views can be added to fully manage doctors, appointments, treatments and billing.
+More models, controllers and views can be added to fully manage appointments, treatments and billing.